Nathan-Nesbitt/Minecraft_AI/src/front_end/templates/lessons/orefinder.md

 ### Instruction 1
 We need to create a connection to the game in order for code to run.

-Click NEXT to see the next step
+Click NEXT to see the next step.

 ```
 // Create connection to game and back end //
 var minecraft_api = new MinecraftAPIClient();